 Besides that, this is probably the situation where stocking up on discount Disney gift cards makes the most sense for most Disney travelers.
 This can be a great way to add a little bit of savings when planning your budget Disney vacation!

 Save on Disney Merchandise

-Again, the Disney Visa's 10% off merchandise perk is probably going to be more helpful here in general.
+Again, the discounts available to annual passholders and Disney Visa card holders are probably going to be more helpful here in general.
 But if you don't have that card, then getting discount Disney gift cards might make sense for you.

 There is way too much hype and way too little analysis out there about using discount Disney gift cards.
 We get it.
 Buying a gift card at a discount is a quick win, and we don't offer many of those here.
 If we really just wanted more subscribers, we would have just written “Save 8.4% TODAY On Your Disney Vacation!”
 We also get that there are some crafty or lucky ways people stumble into gift cards at deeper discounts.
 Obviously if you can get gift cards at 50% off through some promotion, do it!

 The downside is that Disney gift cards just lock you in to Disney’s prices.
 In areas where you’re pretty much in that boat no matter what (Disney Cruise Line, Adventures by Disney, and most purchases at Disney parks) it makes sense to take whatever discount you can get.
 But when you can beat Disney in other ways, like by buying your tickets and hotels at a discount, you're better off doing that.